MikhailKravets/mkdocs_puml/README.md

 ## How it works

-The package uses `PlantUML` as a service via HTTP.
-So, it encodes the diagram into a string that can be passed via URL.
-Then it sends GET request to the `PlantUML` service and receives `svg` image containing the diagram.
+The package uses PlantUML as an HTTP service.
+It sends GET requests to the PlantUML service and receives `svg` images representing the diagrams.

 The `plantuml` plugin parses `.md` documentation files and looks for